In this article, I’ll be recommending 15 fast-growing evergreen shrubs for the sake of your privacy, shade, and screening.

 When Should I Prune My Evergreen Shrubs?

-If you feel the need to do some light pruning, then late in June or within the first week of July is perfect.
+If you need to do some light pruning, then late June or within the first week of July.

 Do not prune your evergreens during the fall season.
-This is because they are a lot more prone to winter injuries during this period.
+This is because they are much more prone to winter injuries during this period.

 What Kind Of Fertilizer Is Best For Evergreens?

 This is not to say that they don’t need fertilizers.
-They may be able to survive without them but a little extra nourishment won’t hurt, right?
+They may be able to survive without them, but a little extra nourishment won’t hurt.

 Plants require 17 nutrients to grow, Nitrogen, phosphorous, and potassium being among the most important.

-Evergreens, require an adequate amount of Nitrogen and Potassium to thrive, so fertilizers that are rich in Nitrogen and Potassium are the best suited for evergreen shrubs.
-This, however, has to be administered in low quantities, and I’ll tell you why.
+Evergreens require adequate Nitrogen and Potassium to thrive, so fertilizers rich in Nitrogen and Potassium are best suited for evergreen shrubs.
+However, this must be administered in low quantities, and I’ll tell you why.

-As I mentioned earlier, evergreens can survive without fertilizers, this is because their immediate environment provides them with a good amount of nutrients.
+As I mentioned earlier, evergreens can survive without fertilizers because their immediate environment provides them with good nutrients.

 Too many fertilizers will cause the evergreens to develop open growths.
 Evergreens on a large fertilizer diet may also experience spaced-out branches.